thycotic/dsv-docs/extensions/jenkins/index.md

 Click **Add**

 You are sent back to the Jenkins -> Configuration page.
-By *Default Client Secret* in the drop down select the client you just added.
+By *Default Client Secret* in the drop down select the client ID of the credentials you just added.

 By *Default Vault Tenant*, enter your DSV tenent  (If your URL is company.secretsvaultcloud.com, then the tenent is *company*)